latchbio/latch/docs/source/getting_started/authoring_your_workflow.md

 ## 2. Writing your First Task

-A task is a Python function that takes in inputs and returns outputs to the latch platform or to another task.
+A task is a Python function that takes in inputs and returns outputs to the Latch platform or to another task.
 In the `assemble.py` file inside the `covid-wf/wf` directory, we have a task which ingests two sequencing reads and outputs an assembled SAM file.
-Take a look within the file.

 ### How to work with LatchFiles and LatchDirs

 `LatchFile` and `LatchDir` are types built into the Latch SDK which allow users to use files and directories on Latch as inputs and outputs to workflows.
-They point to remote file locations in our user interfact on [Latch Console](https://console.latch.bio/data) and implement the necessary operations to ensure data is pulled into the task environment and saved back into your data tab.
+They point to remote file locations in our user interface on [Latch Console](https://console.latch.bio/data) and implement the necessary operations to ensure data is pulled into the task environment and saved back into your data tab.

-Anytime you read from a file or directory in a task, for example running the following code in a task
+Any time you read or resolve the path of a file or directory in a task, the data will be downloaded locally and will be accessible within the task.
+For example the line `local_file = Path(read1)` in the snippet below will download the file from Latch and return a path to the local file.

 ```python
 from latch.types import LatchFile, LatchOutputDir